 This course provides an economic analysis of international law using a theoretical and empirical understanding of topics relevant to international trade and investments.
 The course utilises contract theory and transaction cost theories as the theoretical framework for analysis.
 A conceptual and empirical understanding of the international institutions of trade and financial markets is supplemented by providing insights into the structural trends, determinants and impact of international trade and investments.
 The course explores the linkages between trade, growth and development and the various economic debates relating to globalisation.
-Topics include traditional trade and investment theories, rationalist contract theory and limitations, transaction cost theory, overview of international development Institutions, globalisation and role of WTO, regional market integration, instruments of trade policy, issues relating to FDI & FII, MNC, issues of technology transfer, mergers and acquisitions, transfer pricing, growth and the development impact of trade and investment
+Topics include traditional trade and investment theories, rationalist contract theory and limitations, transaction cost theory, overview of international development Institutions, globalisation and role of WTO, regional market integration, instruments of trade policy, issues relating to dumping, subsidies, patenting, political economy of protectionism, trends in global trade, issues relating to FDI & FII, MNC, issues of technology transfer, mergers and acquisitions, transfer pricing, growth and the development impact of trade and investment